-Czech composer Lucie Vítková prepares OPERA, a new evening piece for singing instrumentalists from The OPERA Ensemble.
-The piece will take the traditional musical form of opera filled by contemporary and experimental music materials, written for singing musicians playing harp, saxophone, flute, theremin, accordion and oboe.
+Czech composer Lucie Vítková presents OPERA, a new piece for singing instrumentalists from The OPERA Ensemble.
+The piece will take the traditional musical form of opera filled by contemporary and experimental musical materials, written for singing musicians playing harp, saxophone, flute, theremin, accordion, and oboe.
 OPERA is based on utopian thinking and its environment includes sound, visuals, fashion and movement.
 The libretto of the piece is based on theoretical texts concerning voice, expressed via Morse code.

 Lucie Vítková – Composer, Accordion,Voice